paul-rezzonico/filmonahri/README.md

     docker-compose up -d
     ```

-4. OPTIONAL: you can run seeders to populate the database if you want, but DO IT BEFORE CALLING ANY POST ROUTE
+4. OPTIONAL: you can run seeders to populate the database if you want, but DO IT BEFORE CALLING ANY POST ROUTE AND WAIT FOR THE DATABASE TO BE UP
     ```bash
     docker exec -it api npx knex seed:run
     ```